diviii/Kubernetes/README.md

 docker build -t gcr.io/[PROJECT_ID]/app:v1 . - build the code from the current directory and we get the hellow world image docker push gcr.io/[PROJECT_ID]/app:v1 - pushing the image to the hellor world

+Now we can create the deployment yaml and service using

+kubectl apply -f deployment.yaml --record

+check the deployments using

+kubectl get deployments

+check the pods using
+ kubectl get pods